Financial Aid COVID-19 Information

 - Expenses related to changes in examination dates (travel, study aids, delays in testing dates, etc.)

 If you believe you qualify, please fill out the CARES Act Financial Assistance Request form.
+[Note: The CARES Act Financial Assistance Request is currently closed.
+Should more funding become available we will notify students and reopen the application.]

 For other emergency financial needs that are not related to COVID-19, please refer to our Student Emergency Resources page and review the qualifications for the David Nathan Meyerson Emergency Fund, as well as a list of other resources.